avalon-lang/avaloni/README.md

 Currently, all you will get is an interpreter to start prototyping on your own system while I'm working on generating QUIL (Rigetti) code.
 The documentation can be found at [Read The Docs](https://avalon-lang.readthedocs.io/en/latest) and please do look in the `tests/integration` folder for sample code to run.

+## Why Avalon

+Quantum computing is progressing and it needs tools among which programming languages are going to play a vital role.
+Yes, there exists other programming languages that target hybrid classical-quantum computers but I have found them to be lacking in abstractions and many even exposing hardware primitives making them unfriendly to the novice developer.

 ## What it looks like

 ![Avalon sample program in my editor](images/entanglement.avl.png "Avalon program in Sublime Text")